karmab/kcli/docs/index.md

 The following parameters are specific to vsphere:

-- cluster.
+- cluster
-- datacenter Defaults to Default
+- datacenter: Defaults to Default
 - filtervms Defaults to True.
 Only list vms created by kcli.
 Useful for environments when you are superadmin and have a ton of vms!!!
 - category: Defaults to kcli.
 Category where to create tags in order to apply them to vms.
 If tags are requested for a given vm, they will be created on the fly along with the category, if missing
 - basefolder: Optional base folder where to create all vms
 - isofolder: Optional folder where to keep ISOs
 - dvs: Whether to gather DVS networks.
 Enabled by default, but can be set to False to speed up operations if you don't have dvs networks
+- import_network: Defaults to 'VM Network'.
+Network to use as part of the template created when downloading image

 Note that pool in Vsphere context refers to datastore.